cadet/CADET-Match/doc/configuration/graphing.rst

 =================== =========== ================ ========== =================================================================================================
-graphGenerateTime     Integer       3600              No       Generate progress graphs and graphs of the simulations on the pareto front graphMetaTime         Integer       1200              No       Generate progress graphs only graphSpearman         Boolean       False             No       Generate Spearman graphs for estimated parameters and metrics
+graphGenerateTime     Integer       3600              No       Generate progress graphs and graphs of the simulations on the pareto front graphMetaTime         Integer       1200              No       Generate progress graphs only
 =================== =========== ================ ========== =================================================================================================